Kaleb1583/editor/README.md

 **```<dev>```**

+Previously:
+  added collab

+Currently:
-Currently: adding a feature & then I will find and fix any minor issues
+  then I will find and fix any minor issues then i may leave the editor as is

 **```</dev>```**